 MyMonero – How to create and use Monero web wallet, is it safe? + review

 Do you know a crypto currency that is currently rocking the dark web?
-It is not Bitcoin anymore, its Monero and few other privacy coins.
+It is not Bitcoin anymore, its Monero.
 That’s because in Monero the transaction stays anonymous and is completely untraceable.
 Here we are not going to go in depth about what is Monero and how it works.
-Instead we are going to talk about a online wallet where users can send / receive Monero (XMR) coins and is called MyMonero.
+Instead we are going to talk about a online wallet called MyMonero which users can use to easily send and receive Monero (XMR).

 In the past we’ve made so many Altcoins tutorials but there are only few covering about popular Cryptocurrencies.
 Well, here it is; our first guide on Monero where we are going to explain everything about MyMonero and additionally review MyMonero.
 The point of this post is to teach beginners who have no prior experience in using a online crypto wallet.
 Additionally giving them all the safety and security measures to follow when using MyMonero web wallet.